13 Retail Employees Reveal the Worst Things They've Seen on Black Friday

 "Because Walmart keeps the store open unlike, say, Target or other stores, we are setting up the merchandise right in front of the customers," wrote Reddit user @LikeMike2224.
 "It's literally like setting up a buffet in front of hungry bears or something."

 And once the products are set out, things can get messy.
 "When it came time to release the video games, a guy literally jumped over the crowd of people and into the game display, knocking it over," he recalled.
 "Games went everywhere and it turned into a mob trying to get the games.
 No one was hurt except for the guy and a couple of COD games."
+And for more on Walmart's current buys, This Is the Best Deal from Walmart's Early Black Friday Sale, Experts Say.

 The guy who army-crawled his way to a microwave